How to Throw a Sinker That Will Bring Batters to Their Knees

 There are actually multiple ways to throw an effective sinker.
 The main thing that is different about each method is the grip.
 The arm motion stays the same, so let's start there first.
 The video below goes into this a little bit, but I'll mention it here too.
 Essentially, the entire arm motion is identical to your fastball pitch, with the exception of the release.
 Upon releasing the sinker, your index finger should be in front of your middle finger.
 A good way to think about the wrist action associated with how to throw a sinker correctly is that it is like you are showing off a big diamond ring on your index finger to the batter.
 Your palm will face slightly out, rather than directly down like it would with a regular fastball.

 Now for the grip.
-Although there are multiple grips you should try out when first learning, the classic sinker grip is demonstrated in the video and the top picture you see to the right.
+Although there are multiple grips you should try out when first learning, the classic sinker grip is demonstrated in the video.
 The picture below it is the one that I fell in love with and used effectively for almost 10 years.
-The reason I like that grip is because the ball spins very similarly to the classic 4-seam fastball, so the batter is less able to tell which pitch is coming based on the spin of the ball.
+The reason I like that grip is that the ball spins very similarly to the classic 4-seam fastball, so the batter is less able to tell which pitch is coming based on the spin of the ball.
 With the classic grip, there will be more seams visible to the batter, so they will have a better clue of what's coming.
 Especially as batters get older and more experienced, they will learn to pick up the spin right out of the pitcher's hand.
 If a ball appears to spin the same way as a fastball, but then ducks at the last second, that batter won't know what to do with it!

 There are other grips you can use when figuring out how to throw a sinker too.
 Play around with which one works best for you.
 There are other pitches that sink, like a splitter, so sometimes the language gets confusing.
 For the sake of differentiation, a sinker is typically expected to deviate slightly to the inside of a right-handed batter as it drops, whereas a classic splitter will just drop straight down.
 The splitter grip is also harder to get a handle on, especially for young pitchers whose hands are not as big yet.
 As long as you are getting the desired movement and rotation on the ball, the best grip for your sinker will ultimately be what is most comfortable to you and what you can control the best.